-Jun Huang is currently a Postdoctoral Researcher in Professor Gerhard Klimeck's group, Purdue University.
-He obtained his Ph.D degree in electrical engineering from The University of Hong Kong in 2013 under the supervision of Professor Weng Cho Chew.
-He also received his M.E. degree from Shanghai Jiao Tong University and his B.E. degree from Nankai University.
-From December 2008 to November 2009, he worked as a full-time Research Assistant in Department of Electrical and Electronic Engineering, The University of Hong Kong.
+Jun Huang obtained his Ph.D degree from The University of Hong Kong (HKU) in 2013, M.E. degree from Shanghai Jiao Tong University in 2010, and B.E. degree from Nankai University in 2004, all in electrical engineering.
+From December 2008 to November 2009, he worked as a full-time Research Assistant in Department of Electrical and Electronic Engineering, HKU.
 From September 2012 to May 2013, he was a visiting scholar in Department of Electrical and Computer Engineering, University of Illinois, Urbana-Champaign.

 During his Ph.D., he developed a few methods for efficient quantum transport simulations and applied them to study nanoscale MOSFETs and Tunnel FETs.
 His Ph.D. thesis can be found here: https://nanohub.org/resources/20248/.
 During his master degree study, he worked on compact modeling of carbon nanotube transistors.
 He also has research experience on simulation, fabrication, and measurement of broadband microstrip antennas.

 Since December 2013, he has been a Postdoctoral Researcher in Professor Gerhard Klimeck's group, Purdue University, where he has been involved in the following projects